ibm-cloud-docs/virtual-servers/vsi_provision_dedicated.md

 Use the following steps to provision your dedicated hosts.

 1. Click the **Devices** icon.
-2. Scroll down on the *Order SoftLayer Products and Services* page to the *Devices* section.
-3. Click on either **Dedicated Virtual Server Hourly** or **Dedicated Virtual Server Monthly** link.
+2. Click on either **Dedicated Virtual Server Hourly** or **Dedicated Virtual Server Monthly** link.

    **Note:** Dedicated servers are private servers.

-You’re taken to the *Configure your Dedicated Virtual Server* page.
+You’re taken to the *Configure your Cloud Server* page.
 It’s from this page that you can order a dedicated instance that is or is not associated with a dedicated host.
 More information on ordering instances can be found under [Provision your dedicated host instances]{: provision-dedicated-instances}.

-4. Click the **Create Host** button on the right side of the page.
+4. Click the **Create Host** button on the right side of the form.
 5. Enter the following information:

     <table>